|The Knowledge Revolution|

 As seen in the previous pages, the values of Christian humanism have been integral to Western civilization through most of its history, and they were taught as part of programs of the major national universities.
 This was largely lost as part of the secularization process predominant in the twentieth century.
 But the role of providing values is still emphasized by religiously-affiliated schools:

-The challenges presented above are urging a new emphasis on the social role of the professions in the light of Christian values, and some helpful insights are summarized in this section.
 God calls each individual into a role in the world, into a vocation or profession.
 Some are called through obvious superior skills or through strong interests, that educator John Donohue, S.J. calls “providential hints,” but others are placed more by circumstances, and skills are developed from necessity, to fulfill some pressing need.
 All of these are calls to service.
 When the execution and development of a skill is seen as service, it has the most serious moral dimension.
 Work provides a service to someone in the world, even though the worker often neither sees nor knows who benefits from this work.
 Samuel Florman, a Jewish engineer who has written extensively on the engineering profession, reflects on this dimension: “There are religious implications in technology- a little bit of cathedral in everything we build."

 Professional work provides an opportunity to participate in God’s creativity.
 Human creations, just as God's, have a reality of their own outside of their creator, but the created object carries in it the imprint of its creator as a projection of the mind that created it.
 The individual puts a part of himself into the result of his work.
 Like the divine creative act, the human creation always has an inherent element of generosity, since the creation can be used by others for their benefit.
 The created object or service would not exist if this effort had not been made, and it provides some usefulness to someone in the world, even though often the creator neither sees nor knows who benefits from it.